5

 How are dashboards and reports creation handled?

 Axiom is a complete blank slate.
 Users open the built-in HTML editor and drag and drop widgets onto the dashboard.
-They can click a widget and edit it's properties, including linking it to a tag in the Canary Historian, setting limits, adding data transformation expressions, etc. The application can then be saved in one of three folders on the server, 'Public', 'Private', or 'Read Only' (admins can only save here).
-No design experience is required, average screen development for a basic report or dashboard is just a few minutes.
+They can edit it's properties, including linking it to a tag in the Canary Historian, setting limits, adding data transformation expressions, etc. The application can then be saved in one of three primary folders on the server: Public, Private User, or Read Only (if the user is authorized).
+No design experience is required.
+Average screen development for a basic report or dashboard is just a few minutes.

 Can Axiom work on mobile or touchscreen devices?